IgniteUI/indigo-design-docfx/en/codegen/layout-codegen.md

 The fluid layout is in a tree structure.
 The branches and the root are rows and columns and the leaves are components.

 ## Heuristics and rules
-In order to be properly adjust the elements in HTML, the Code generation applies heuristics and rules to get responsive design from statically positioned elements.
+In order to be properly transform the elements in HTML, the Code generation applies heuristics and rules to get responsive design from statically positioned elements.

 <img class="responsive-img" src="../images/layout_codegen_responsive.gif" />